Cab Calloway: Early life

 Calloway grew up in the West Baltimore neighborhood of Druid Hill.
-He often skipped school to earn money by selling newspapers, shining shoes, and cooling down horses at the Pimlico racetrack where he developed an interest in racing and betting on horse races.
+He often skipped school to earn money by selling newspapers, shining shoes, and cooling down horses at the Pimlico racetrack where he developed an interest in racing and gambling on horses.
 After he was caught playing dice on the church steps, his mother sent him to Downingtown Industrial and Agricultural School in 1921, a reform school run by his mother's uncle in Chester County, Pennsylvania.

-Calloway resumed hustling when he returned to Baltimore and worked as a caterer while he improved his studies in school.
+Calloway resumed hustling when he returned to Baltimore and worked as a caterer while he improved his education in school.
 He began private vocal lessons in 1922, and studied music throughout his formal schooling.
 Despite his parents' and teachers' disapproval of jazz, he began performing in nightclubs in Baltimore.
 His mentors included drummer Chick Webb and pianist Johnny Jones.
 Calloway joined his high school basketball team, and in his senior year he started playing professional basketball with the Baltimore Athenians, a team in the Negro Professional Basketball League.
 He graduated from Frederick Douglass High School in 1925.
+After this, he spent a short period of time at law school in Chicago but left to continue performing in nightclubs.

 Music career

 1927–1929: Early career

 In 1927, Calloway joined his older sister, Blanche Calloway, on tour for the popular black musical revue Plantation Days.
-His sister became an accomplished bandleader before him, and he often credited her as his inspiration for entering show business.
+His sister became an accomplished bandleader before he did, and he often credited her as his inspiration for entering show business.
 Calloway's mother wanted him to be a lawyer like his father, so once the tour ended he enrolled at Crane College in Chicago, but he was more interested in singing and entertaining.
 While at Crane he refused the opportunity to play basketball for the Harlem Globetrotters to pursue a singing career.

-Calloway spent most of his nights at Chicago's Dreamland Café, Sunset Cafe, and Club Berlin, performing as a singer, drummer, and master of ceremonies.
+Calloway spent most of his nights at ‘Black and tan clubs’ such as Chicago's Dreamland Café, Sunset Cafe, and Club Berlin, performing as a singer, drummer, and master of ceremonies.
 At Sunset Cafe, he was an understudy for singer Adelaide Hall.
 There he met and performed with Louis Armstrong, who taught him to sing in the scat style.
 He left school to sing with the Alabamians band.

 In 1929, Calloway relocated to New York with the band.
 They opened at the Savoy Ballroom on September 20, 1929.
 When the Alabamians broke up, Armstrong recommended Calloway as a replacement singer in the musical revue Connie's Hot Chocolates.
 He established himself as a vocalist singing "Ain't Misbehavin'" by Fats Waller.
 While Calloway was performing in the revue, the Missourians asked him to front their band.